 Data Sources and Methods for the Sustainability of Timber Harvest Indicator

-The Sustainability of Timber Harvest indicator compares total wood supply to total harvest.
+The Sustainability of Timber Harvest indicator compares wood supply to industrial roundwood harvest.

-1. The estimated Annual Allowable Cuts (AAC, known as Allowable Annual Cut in British Columbia) for provincial Crown lands, i.e., publicly owned lands under provincial jurisdiction.
+1. The estimated Annual Allowable Cuts (AACs, known as Allowable Annual Cut in British Columbia) for provincial Crown lands, i.e., publicly owned lands under provincial jurisdiction.

-Federal and private lands account for 16% and 7%, respectively, of Canada's forest and other wooded land.
+Federal, territorial and private lands account for 2%, 13% and 6%, respectively, of Canada's forest and other wooded land.
 Wood supply estimates are based on sustainable management plans (when available) or on past harvest levels.
-Estimation methods are not standardized and may or may not be similar to those used for the AAC but such estimates are not standardized among private woodlot owners.
+Estimation methods are not standardized and may or may not be similar to those used for the AAC.

-The 2010 ownership (provincial Crown vs. federal, territorial and private lands) breakdown of wood supply by province is available from the National Forestry Database (NFD).
+The 2013 ownership breakdown of wood supply by province and territory is available from the National Forestry Database.Footnote

-Canada's total harvest is an aggregate of the following:
+Canada's total industrial roundwood harvest is the sum of the following:

-1. The reported total roundwood harvested from provincial Crown lands
+1. The reported industrial roundwood harvested from provincial Crown lands.

-Provincial laws require harvest from such lands to be reported and compared against the AAC value for individual forest management areas.
-Though the harvest must not exceed the AAC over multi-year regulation periods, a deviation by as much as 50% may be allowed in a given year.
+Provincial laws require harvest from such lands to be reported and compared to the AAC value for individual forest management areas.
+Although the harvest must not exceed the AAC over multi-year regulation periods, a deviation by as much as 50% may be allowed in a given year.
 Regulation periods are 5 to 10 years in most cases.
-This provides the forestry industry with flexibility to respond to market conditions, while periodic limits ensure the long-term sustainability of supply.

-2. The roundwood harvested from federal, territorial and private lands
+2. The industrial roundwood harvested from federal, territorial and private lands.

-Because there is generally no legislated mechanism to report harvest on these lands, these volumes are estimated by either provincial or federal forest authorities.
-Harvest from such lands is unregulated, meaning that harvesters are not required by law to compare their harvest to a sustainable level.
+Because there is generally no legislated mechanism to report harvest on these lands, these volumes are estimated by either provincial or federal forest authorities located in that jurisdiction.
+Harvest from such lands is not regulated, meaning that harvesters are not required by law to compare their harvest to a sustainable level.